cmss13-devs/web/rules.md

 ### High Risk Roles

-These are some example roles that are likely to be punished for logging out/ghosting without notice.
+These are some example roles that are likely to be punished for not fufilling your role or logging out/ghosting without notice.

 - Executive Officer
 - Squad Specialist